18 Must-Watch International & Foreign Lesbian Films: Global Cinema Guide (2025)

 Our Rating: ⭐⭐⭐⭐ (4/5)

-Based on the true story of Spain’s first recorded same-sex marriage, this period drama captures the lengths two women went to love freely in early 20th century Spain.
+Inspired by the actual account of Spain’s first known same-sex marriage, this period play vividly depicts the extent two women would have travelled to freely in early 20th century Spain.

 Baka Bukas (2016) – Philippines